bary12/smashingai.github.io/index.markdown

 nav_order: 1
 ---

-This is the course website for "Smashing AI For Fun and Profit"
+This is the course website for "Smashing AI For Fun and Profit".

+Please do not share with others yet without permission.